 Now that LED grow lights have matured, it’s more important than ever to talk about which grow light solution is best, or at least which is best for you.

-What are HID Grow Lights?
+So what are HID Grow Lights?

 The lights are made from special gas-filled bulbs with two electrodes inside.
-The electricity arcs from one electrode to the next and interacts with the gas within the bulb, generating a brilliant light.
+The electricity arcs from one electrode to the other and interacts with the gas within the bulb, generating a brilliant light.

-The Two HID Lights to Know
+The Best HID Grow Lights

 What Are LED Grow Lights?